emaj9/computing-workshop/cw-website/pages/research-notes.md

 ### Ethics Education in Context: A Case Study of Novel Ethics Activities for the CS Classroom
 m.
 Skirpan 2018

-1a.
+1. Orientation:
+  a.
 I'm reading this paper to get an idea where ethics is in cs ed, how it can be integrated meaningfully, and how (or if) it connects to cp
   b. how to teach ethics in cs - is it successful? how does it look compared to cp?
   c. read the background looking for a window into cs ethics education (maybe i'm better of looking at that on its own...) found out their methods and framework

-2a.
+2. Summary:
+  a.
 This paper reports on a cs class that integrated ethics in a way that was engaging and meaningful for students.
 Engaging cs students in ethics is traditionally challenging
   b. this paper is entering into the conversation about engaging cs students in ethics in a way that is authentic for the students. several studies cited in this paper discuss how ethics is either not covered or not covered in a meaningful way for students.
   c. education cs researchers

+3. Assessment:
-3a. the evidence comes from collections of the students work in the class, as well as a survey (post)
+  a. the evidence comes from collections of the students work in the class, as well as a survey (post)
   b. this is a good source to base their ideas off of. being they were teachers, this might make the conclusion and data a little less credible (ex. students want to be polite to their teacher) but i don't think its a concern to the main point of the paper.
   c. the students pov is closely integrated in the paper which is nice, as well as the teachers. that's all that's needed i think

+4. Use:
-4b. implications are how to teach ethics successful, avoiding some of the pit falls outlined by the cited research. for me it shows the importance of well crafted activities in learning.
+  b. implications are how to teach ethics successful, avoiding some of the pit falls outlined by the cited research. for me it shows the importance of well crafted activities in learning.
   c. i got what i needed - critical pedagogy != ethics! although it could easily...

 notes: